A Syrian reality check, from IKEA

 "When we had to flee to this area to find safety, we did not have enough money to rent a better place.
 We have no money to buy mattresses and blankets, or clothes for the children," Rana told the Red Cross team in charge of the project.

 Rana had to give up work as a teacher to take care of her family and ensure their safety.
-They depend on food parcels from Syrian Arab Red Crescent (SARC) to survive, but it barely covers their needs.
+They depend on food parcels from Syrian Arab Red Crescent (SARC) to survive, but the donations barely cover their needs.

 Their neighborhood, Jamarana, is considered safer than the neighboring areas but families are forced to live in incomplete buildings that are not prepared for winter.

-Back in Norway, inside the Ikea store in Slependen, the campaign was still a glaring reminder of the Syrian civil war.
+Back in Norway, inside the Ikea store in Slependen, the campaign served as a glaring reminder of the Syrian civil war.

 Organized by POL advertising, the main objective was showing what it can be like to live in a war zone without access to water, food and properly equipped homes.